microsoft/react-native-windows-samples/website/versioned_docs/version-0.65/customizing-SDK-versions.md

 original_id: customizing-sdk-versions
 ---

-In React Native for Windows 0.64.3, we have made it easier for an app to customize which versions of the Windows SDK and WinUI 2.x to use.
+It is easy for an app to customize which versions of the Windows SDK and WinUI 2.x to use.

 ### Details